Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you are new to the world of indoor cooling, you may look to compare a central air conditioner vs a wall unit.
 Many of the best air conditioners, after all, ship in one of these two designs.
-So what are the benefits and disadvantages of both types of AC units, and which is right for you?
+You may be wondering, what is central air?
+So let’s take a look at what are the benefits and disadvantages of both types of AC units, and which is right for you.
 Keep reading to find out.

 Both types have air filters to clean or replace according to the manufacturer’s instructions.

 Here are some more unique identifiers of both types, which are useful even if you are considering a gas AC vs an electric model.

 Central air conditioning systems are built for cooling an entire building or home in one fell swoop, with ducts, vents, or cooling tubes located throughout the house.
 Wall units, on the other hand, only cool the room in which they reside, similar to how portable AC units and window air conditioners work.
 If you want your whole house to become cool at the same time, without the fuss of multiple systems, go with a central unit.